chanzuckerberg/gs/README.rst

 * Checksum validation to ensure end-to-end data integrity in uploads and downloads
 * Progress bars for long-running upload and download operations
 * Resumable uploads and downloads
+* Multithreaded directory sync and batch delete, capable of handling large numbers of objects
 * An attractive paging and table layout interface
 * A JSON object metadata output mode for feeding data to other utilities